nightfurys/enterprise-docs/README.md

 1. Run hugo for local debugging/dev:
 `cd enterprise-docs ; hugo server`

-1. Make changes
+1. Create a branch and make change, but do **NOT** use a semver (a.b.c format) branch name.
+Please use the JIRA issue number you are resolving (e.g. ENTERPRISE-123) or a short text (fix_readme_spacing).

-1. Commit and push
+1. Commit and push your branch

 1. Open PR to github.com/anchore/enterprise-docs for merge to master